stelltec/aerlytix-website-v2/src/customers/lessors.md

 ---
 title: "Lessors"
 header: "Simplifying decision making for Lessors"
-summary: "Sitting upon the shoulders of the the industry’s most respected players, customers benefit from a best-in-class model and a technology stack which can scale with any business"
+summary: "Sitting upon the shoulders of the industry’s most respected players, customers benefit from a best-in-class model and a technology stack which can scale with any business"
 ---

 <article class="section__product section__spacing-3">